General VHF+ Simplex Operating Tips

-Here are some general operating tips for working simplex stations on VHF, UHF, and up:
+Here are some general operating tips for working contest:

 - Simplex operations are not like repeater operations.
 Leave the squelch wide open or only very very slightly closed so weak-signal stations can be heard.